 - More information from Princeton University Press

-- Blog posts about the the book
+- Blog posts about the the book from the PUP website

 - How Classical Cryptography Will Survive Quantum Computers

 - Quantum cryptography is unbreakable.
 So is human ingenuity.

 - Blog posts on The Aperiodical

 - The book on Facebook